circlefin/buidl-wallet-contracts/README.md

   4. Include the relevant logs from the `broadcast` folder in your commit.

-        Tip: if you did multiple runs, search the appropriate block explorer for the tx hash corresponding the desired contract's deployment, and then search the logs for the transaction hash.
+        Tip: if you did multiple runs, search the appropriate block explorer for the tx hash corresponding to the desired contract's deployment, and then search the logs for the transaction hash.

         Tip: logs are organized by chain ID in the lower levels in the `broadcast` folder.
 Use <https://chainlist.org/> to lookup IDs of common chains.

   5. Create or update the corresponding file in the `script/cmd` folder using the creation bytecode of the contract from the logs.
-See the below "Chain Expansion" section for details on how to format of the files in the `script/cmd` folder.
+See the below "Chain Expansion" section for details on how to format the files in the `script/cmd` folder.
   6. Verify in block explorer like etherscan using standard input json
-       * Create the standard input json: run the beoow command
+       * Create the standard input json: run the below command

           ```shell
           forge verify-contract <contract_address> <relative_path_to_source:classname> --show-standard-json-input > <script/verify/<filename>